 For whatever reason, if OPEC decides to fluctuate petroleum products’ prices, then the other countries depend.
 It will have to transact money.
 Under the fluctuation, the countries’ governments that import petroleum products will react if the alterations are favorable or unfavorable.
 And transact accordingly, taking into consideration.

-Ultimately the consumers will have to pay the price that the government decides.
+Ultimately, the consumers will have to pay the government’s price.
 It eventually affects the consumers’ pockets through interconnected activities, sometimes positively and sometimes negatively.
 The domino effect or theory can summarize this entire scenario.

 Domino Effect Psychology